Asso-MO5/virtual_micral_n/documentation/EmulationNotes.md

 or sending a signal.
 They can also ask to be scheduled for a future reaction to a received signal.
 The latter way is slower and more performance consuming, but allows playing with the device delays.

+## Global architecture of the project

+The project is composed of different sub-projects:

+Executables:

+  * `cli` is a program aimed at launching an emulation from the command line,
+  * `gui` is a program aimed at launching a full study environment with graphical feedbacks.

+Libraries:

+  * `devices` implements the devices used by the Micral N: the cards, the Pluribus, and some components on the cards, like the CPU or the Clock.
+    - Note: there are still some tools dependent on the devices, like the disassembler for the 8008 that are present in this project.
+An objective is to place them on a specialized library.
+  * `emulation_code` implements the core of the emulator, with the

 ## Signals

 All signals in the simulation are asserted *logically* (HIGH means asserted) rather than *physically* (which depends on